 Morano, born on November 29 1899, died at her home in Verbania, in northern Italy, the reports said.

-"She had an extraordinary life, and we will always remember her strength to move forward in life," the mayor of Verbania was quoted as saying.
+"She had an extraordinary life, and we will always remember her strength to move forward in life," said Silvia Marchionini, the mayor of Verbania, a small village of some 2,000 residents.

 According to the US-based Gerontology Research Group (GRG), Morano ceded the crown of the world's oldest human being to Jamaican Violet Brown, who was born on March 10, 1900.

-Morano's death means there is no one living known to have been born before 1900.
+Morano's death, at the age of 117 years and 137 days, means there is no one living known to have been born before 1900.

-She had clung to her independence, only taking on a full-time career a couple of years ago, though she had not left her small two-room apartment for 20 years.
+She had clung to her independence, only taking on a full-time carer a couple of years ago, though she had not left her small two-room apartment for 20 years.

 She had been bed-bound during her latter years.